Last Updated: February 20, 2025

 A kayak or canoe trip will give you a firsthand look at the Neck.
 Out on the water, you can truly experience the peace and quiet of the Susquehanna.
 An unpowered boat launch provides easy access to the river.

-Vosburg Neck also features eight miles of singletrack trails that flow through the forests.
+Vosburg Neck also features about eight miles of singletrack trails that flow through the forests.
 The Vista Trail is standout.
 This three-mile loop has a moderate climb, but it’s still easy enough for families.
 At the top, you’ll enjoy a view of the river and farmland below.
-The Eagle Trail and Canal Trail offer flat, easy options along the riverbank.
+Meanwhile, the Eagle Trail, River Trail, and Canal Trail offer flat, easy options along the shoreline.

 Worlds End State Park